nmhaddad/unsupervised-multi-layer-image-segmentation/README.md

 It is well known that deep image priors are capable of learning low-level statistics of images and videos and can be used as a handcrafted prior for standard inverse problems.
-Using these statistics under the assumption that images are mixtures of multiple layers of sub-images, deep image priors are able to successfully de- compose images into separate layers.
+Using these statistics under the assumption that images are mixtures of multiple layers of sub-images, deep image priors are able to successfully decompose images into separate layers.
 When coupled together (Double-DIP), deep image priors become even more versatile and can be used for tasks such as image dehazing and image segmentation.
 In this paper, I show that coupled deep image priors can be linked together into systems that are able to produce iterative solutions to problems.
 I introduce two tasks to demonstrate that it is